jesse23/headless/libs/core/docs/notes.md

 - Event Publish could carry data, the data will be the latest

 ### Event Subscription
-- Event Subscription will be done as soon as component is mounted.
+- Event Subscription should happen after onMount hook, which is the callback for user to ensure component is mounted.
-- It is not guaranteed that the event will be listened right after it is getting mounted.
+- Unsuscribe should be done before triggering unmount hook too.

 ### Event Handler
 - Event Handler will trigger an action in ViewModel.